-Looking for that perfect Christmas gift for the lady in your life?
-A stocking filler?
+Looking for that perfect gift for the lady in your life?

 Mary Rose Tudor was the little sister of King Henry VIII.
-And even though he’s supposed to have loved her, he still married her off to the old invalid King Louis XII.
+He’s supposed to have loved her.
+But he still married her off to the old invalid King Louis XII.
 Find out what she did then…

 One NOT about any of the six wives!
 Henry had plenty of other relatives.
-But given his shaky right to the crown, Henry had them executed throughout his reign in order to secure his throne.
+Or he did.
+Until his shaky right to the crown, persuaded him to execute them.

-The teenage Mary Rose is his favourite sister (he even named his famous ship after her).
-But he still pushed the young and lovely Mary into a hateful state marriage with the ailing and ancient King Louis XII of France.
+The teenage Mary Rose is his favourite sister.
+He even named his famous ship after her.
+But he still pushed her into a hateful state marriage with ancient King Louis XII of France.

 ‘Very easy to read, very hard to put down.
-This made Mary Tudor so accessible and relatable.’
+This made Mary Tudor so accessible and relateable.’
 READER REVIEW

 ‘Thoroughly enjoyable.’
 READER REVIEW